hyperledger-labs/harmonia/docs/adhara/corda_proof_verification.md

 ## Verifying the proof

 The Corda transaction attestation proof is verified on-chain by a Solidity contract.
-In alignment with the EEA DTL interoperability specification, discussed in the <<paragraph-crosschain-protocol-stack, Crosschain Protocol Stack>> chapter, the Solidity function that performs the verification is called `decodeAndVerify` and belongs to the `ICrosschainVerifier` interface.
+In alignment with the EEA DTL interoperability specification.
+The Solidity function that performs the verification is called `decodeAndVerify` and belongs to the `ICrosschainVerifier` interface.
 This interface and function is defined as follows:

 ```solidity
 interface ICrosschainVerifier {